playfulprogramming/playfulprogramming/.storybook/README.md

 - Layouts and script-only Astro components use small fixtures in `fixtures/`.
   The theme sidebar includes its trigger, heading links include article headings, and the blocking tab script includes hydrated tabs.
-- SEO stories display the actual emitted metadata tags in a code block after rendering.
-The Mermaid story includes a diagram for the renderer to process.
+- The Mermaid story includes a diagram for the renderer to process.

 The preview imports the site's global tokens and typography. `site-integration.ts` adds Preact and the site's Astro icons to the adapter's isolated render server.